TickingClocks/HDD-Persistence-of-Vision-Clock_V4/Firmware/ReadMe.md

 ## DMA

 * DMA is not used yet.
 This microcontroller has 2 DMA controllers.
 I'm planning to use them for:
-  * I2C communication -  blocking is taking too much time and messing with the display
+  * I2C communication
-  * SPI communication - I can hand off the SPI generation for the LEDs to DMA to free up the processor
+  * SPI communication